-The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. aurantiacus, P. baliteus, P. cryptus, R. spinosus will arrive in Australia or that P. minor will arrive in Western Australia with the importation of mangosteen fruit from Indonesia is: HIGH.
+The likelihood that D. lepelleyi, E. hispidus, H. heterotrichus, P. interceptus, P. odontomachi, P. lilacinus, P. minor, P. aurantiacus, P. baliteus, P. cryptus, and R. spinosus will arrive in Australia with the importation of mangosteen fruit from Indonesia is: HIGH.

-Mealybugs are distributed worldwide and are present in Indonesia (Ben-Dov 2011d).
+• Mealybugs are distributed worldwide and are present in Indonesia (Ben-Dov 2011d).
 They are considered a pest of mangosteens in Indonesia, attacking the leaves and fruits (IAQA 2008).